alaudet/hcsr04sensor/README.md

                             Time between individual reading samples (Optional - must be a float, default is 0.1 seconds) -ss SAMPLES, --samples SAMPLES
-                            Sample Size (Optional - must be an integer, default is 11)
+                            Reading Sample Size (Optional - must be an integer, default is 11)